 Starbucks in the U.S. – additional information

 The increase in the number of Starbucks stores across the U.S. has not necessarily correlated with an increase in customer satisfaction.
-Between 2006 and 2014, the American customer satisfaction index scores of Starbucks have been recorded.
+Between 2006 and 2015, the American customer satisfaction index scores of Starbucks have been recorded.
 In 2006, Starbucks received an ACSI score of 77.
-In 2013 this score rose to 80 but dropped again a year later to 76.
+In 2013 this score rose to 80 but dropped over the next two year to 74 in 2015.

 Of course Starbucks does not just sell coffee, with the majority of stores now offering customers a range of hot and cold food.
 In a survey in 2014, consumers were asked; ‘How likely would you be to try a lunch menu at Starbucks if more menu options were offered?’
 The results of the survey revealed that 27 percent of respondents were somewhat likely to try a lunch menu if more menu options were offered but an overwhelming 63 percent of respondents stated that they were not at all likely to try a lunch menu.